Bankruptcy & International Assets

 The short answer is that all wealth, including international assets, must be listed when you file for bankruptcy.
 At Atlas Consumer Law, our award-winning attorneys commonly represent clients whose portfolios include real property, investments or liquid assets owned in foreign countries.
 We can advise on the potential exposure of international assets in a bankruptcy filing and associated adversary proceedings.

-Our experienced Oak Brook bankruptcy lawyers represent debtors throughout the Chicago area.
+Our experienced Lombard bankruptcy lawyers represent debtors throughout the Chicago area.
 Contact us online or by telephone at (312) 313-1613.

 International Assets in U.S. Bankruptcy

 Failing to list international assets is not the way to protect them.
 Such a tactic would probably backfire, drawing additional scrutiny of your bankruptcy filing.
 Your bankruptcy petition could be dismissed with prejudice.